-How to learn a foreign language and stop being heavy-hearted
+To learn a foreign language and to stop being heavy-hearted

-How to learn a foreign language and stop being heavy-hearted
+To learn a foreign language and to stop being heavy-hearted

 If you watch the news - like me - you must regularly feel angry, frustrated or hopeless.